Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

 Serious diseases such as malaria, ebola and dengue fever bring about a considerable amount of expenses.

 These may be little additions of 3-9 words per phrase but many little phrases go a long way toward a complete error free essay.
+Using the phrases above are going to be much more useful than searching for a ‘phrases for IELTS writing task 2 pdf’ or ‘common lines for IELTS essay pdf’ because we have worked hard to make sure these phrases can be used with any essay type.

 As I’ve always said, “The important thing is to take action, do something every day, and little by little, you will get there.”
+To master the IELTS essay, IELTS Exam test takers need to practice writing skills such as our IELTS writing tasks, essay writing, opinion essays and IELTS test.

 If you think that you can get through the IELTS without bumping up your vocabulary a few notches, you might find yourself disappointed.
 To avoid this, check out our list of IELTS vocabulary.